-Colour-changing Wetness Indicators
+Colour-changing Weiness Indicators

-When the strips change colour to dark green, it is time to change the diaper.
+When the strips change colour to dark blue, it is time to change the diaper.

-Please note that the colour may change from shades of yellow to green on the strips of unused diapers under hot and humid conditions.
-However, this does not affect the quality of the diaper
+\Please note that the colour on the strips of unused diapers may change from yellow to blue under hot and humid conditions.
+However, this does not affect the quality of the diaper.